Frequently Asked Questions

 This is probably one of the most difficult questions to answer.
 As their owner, you know your pet the best and what kind of quality of life they have remaining.
 However, we have different resources and services that may help in guiding you through the question of timing.
 Visit our Pathway to Care Assessment or call our office to discuss options of hospice or tele-advice appointments.

-Do I need to set up an appointment to meet the doctor prior to scheduling a euthanasia appointment?
+Do I need to set up an appointment to meet the veterinarian prior to scheduling a euthanasia appointment?

 In short, no. Since we understand that you know your pet best, we know that you are making what you feel is the best decision with them in mind.
 Additionally, our veterinarians will always spend time at the beginning of the appointment to get to know you and your loved one.
 This helps to ease your pet into a comfortable situation and helps our veterinarian to understand and reassure you that you are making a kind choice for your loved one.
 In addition, this time with your loved one ensures that our veterinarian is able to make them as comfortable as possible.